 Why Is Accurate Job Costing Important?

-One of the most impactful decision a business makes is what to charge for a product, project or service.
+One of the most impactful decisions a business makes is what to charge for a product, project, or service.
 In service industries, where the payroll costs are often the largest line item, it can be especially important to incorporate job costing.
 It’s one of the most important accounting practices for small businesses to reach gross profit margin goals.
-Accurate job costing can improve profitability, help you better manage employee scheduling and be a key component of prompt financial reporting.
-Proper job costing leads to better profitability, project estimating, management decisions and timely financial reporting.
+Accurate job costing can improve profitability, help you better manage employee scheduling, and be a key component of prompt financial reporting.
+Proper job costing leads to better profitability, project estimating, management decisions, and timely financial reporting.

 Accurate job costing helps businesses strike a balance between revenue and costs on any given project by carefully analyzing each step of the job and using historical data to better inform future projects.
 Meticulous job costing reduces the likelihood of unexpected costs during the project life cycle, which can quickly eat into profit margins and lead to disputes with customers.